 Uterine cancer is a type of cancer that originates from any of the two layers of the uterus.
 These two layers are the endometrium (uterine lining) and the muscle layer.
 The endometrium is highly vascular, meaning it contains many blood vessels.
 As preparation for pregnancy, the endometrium lining increases in thickness.
 If pregnancy does not occur, the lining sheds and this is known as menstruation.

 Cancer that develops in the endometrium is called Endometrial Carcinoma, which is the most common type of uterine cancer at approximately 95 percent.
-Cancer that arises from the uterus’ muscle later is Uterine Sarcoma, which is rare.
+Cancer that arises from the uterus’ muscle layer is Uterine Sarcoma, which is rare.

 The cause of uterine cancer is unknown.
 Although there are certain factors that will increase a woman’s risk, 40 percent of cases have risk factors that are unidentifiable.
 However, what is certain is that the incidence of uterine cancer is highly dependent on age.